Joseph Csaky

-Joseph Csaky (also written Josef Csàky, Csáky József, József Csáky and Joseph Alexandre Czaky) (18 March 1888 – 1 May 1971) was a Hungarian avant-garde artist, sculptor, and graphic artist, best known for his early participation in the Cubist movement as a sculptor.
+Joseph Csaky (also written Josef Csàky, Csáky József, József Csáky and Joseph Alexandre Csaky) (18 March 1888 – 1 May 1971) was a Hungarian avant-garde artist, sculptor, and graphic artist, best known for his early participation in the Cubist movement as a sculptor.
 Csaky was one of the first sculptors in Paris to apply the principles of pictorial Cubism to his art.
 A pioneer of modern sculpture, Csaky is among the most important sculptors of the early 20th century.
 He was an active member of the Section d'Or group between 1911 and 1914, and closely associated with Crystal Cubism, Purism, De Stijl, Abstract art, and Art Deco throughout the 1920s and 1930s.

 Csaky fought alongside French soldiers during World War I and in 1922 became a naturalized French citizen.
 He was a founding member of l'Union des Artistes modernes (UAM) in 1929.
 During World War II, Csaky joined forces with the French underground movement (la Résistance) in Valençay.
 In the late 1920s, he collaborated with some other artists in designing furniture and other decorative pieces, including elements of the Studio House of the fashion designer Jacques Doucet.

 After 1928, Csaky moved away from Cubism into a more figurative or representational style for nearly thirty years.
 He exhibited internationally across Europe, but some of his pioneering artistic innovation was forgotten.
 His work today is primarily held by French and Hungarian institutions, as well as museums, galleries and private collections both in France and abroad.